WebAssembly / WASI Workloads

 wasm-spin LoadBalancer 10.105.51.137 20.121.244.48 80:30197/TCP 3m8s

-Next, let’s curl the service and get a response from our Wasm microservice.
-You will need to replace the placeholder IP address with the external IP address from the preceding output.
+Next, let’s connect to the service and get a response from our Wasm microservice.
+You will need to replace the placeholder IP address below with the your external IP address from the preceding output.

 curl http://20.121.244.48/hello